maximebf/dboxsync/README.md

  - Download a folder or file from Dropbox
  - Keep a local folder or file in sync with Dropbox (read-only)
- - Upload a file to Dropbox
+ - Upload a file or folder to Dropbox
- - Triggers a command when a file changes on Dropbox
+ - Trigger a command when a file changes on Dropbox

+## Installation

+Using pip:

+    $ pip install dboxsync

 ## Configuration